johnku001/newrelic-notice-error-agent/README.md

 <br />

-Next, install the package and test the connect
+Next, install the package and test the connect.

 ```
 // Install the package